EdmondDantes/BaseException/README.md

 2. Aspects for exceptions.
 3. Aggregation exceptions within exceptions.
 4. Registration exceptions in the global registry for logging.
+5. Support for the concept of message templates.

 **And most importantly: make it all easy and simple ;)**